Pram (band): Too Pure years

 Pram's first mini-LP, Gash was self-released on their own label 'Howl Records' and sold by mail order and at gigs.
-While much harsher and more immediate than the band's subsequent recordings, it presented them as an inventive and dedicated experimental band and got them early attention from record labels.
+While much harsher and more immediate than the band's subsequent recordings, it presented them as an experimental band and got them early attention from record labels.

 Pram's growing reputation soon engaged the interest of Too Pure Records (then home to Stereolab, Mouse on Mars and PJ Harvey).
 Signing to Too Pure in 1993, Pram embarked on the release of several increasingly sophisticated recordings, the first of which was the Iron Lung EP.

 Andy Weir left shortly after the release of the EP and was replaced as drummer by Daren Garratt, who would perform on all subsequent recordings until the dawn of the new millennium.
 This new line-up gelled instantly and would write, record and mix the band's debut album, 1993's The Stars Are So Big, The Earth Is So Small...
 Stay as You Are in time to meet their agreed, scheduled September release date.
 During the recording sessions, a trumpeter (credited only as "The Verdigris Horn") also joined the band and played on several album tracks, including the quarter-hour "In Dreams You Too Can Fly".

 In April 1994, Pram released the Meshes EP, which was followed in September by their second album Helium.
 This record featured increasing use of the sampler.
 Pram's subsequent recordings began to show a marked interest in exotica.

 Although their third album, 1995's Sargasso Sea, was awarded a rating of 0/10 when reviewed by the NME (which Pram took as a compliment), the band continued to gain momentum and popularity.
 Despite this, the band's sales were insufficient to save their business relationship with Too Pure, and the label dropped the band in late 1995.
 Pram have acknowledged that, despite the end of the business relationship, the label had always respected their artistic integrity and let them be themselves.